THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 Tribes were just another layer of learning, and my brain was filling to the breakpoint.
 Fortunately, there are training tools available for both programs and my skills increased daily with the video training guidance in ten to fifteen-minute intervals each evening.
 I also used my weekly hour of study time to take some longer video courses and some YouTube sessions on Pinterest.

-In February and March, I worked on pinning to Tailwind for 15-20 minutes each week.
+In February and March, I worked on pinning through Tailwind for 15-20 minutes each week.
 I was mostly putting re-pins into the tribes and getting to know the content of each tribe.
 As I was pinning consistently, I realized that my blog images were weak compared to some of the other that were showing up steadily in the tribes.
 I needed to establish branding for my website and at the same time improve my images to be consistent with the brand.

 Better Pins with Canva